Skip to main content

 Hycodan (hydrocodone / homatropine) can cause your gut movement to slow and can lead to constipation or bowel obstruction.
 This medication shouldn't be taken by people who already have bowel obstruction or conditions related to gut movement.
 To lower your risk of constipation, drink enough fluids and eat foods that are rich in fiber, such as broccoli, apples, almonds.
 Get medical attention right away if you experience symptoms related to bowel obstruction, such as serious stomach pains, bloating, or nausea.

-What are the side effects of Hycodan (hydrocodone / homatropine)?
+Side effects of Hycodan (hydrocodone / homatropine)

 The following side effects may get better over time as your body gets used to the medication.
 Let your healthcare provider know immediately if you continue to experience these symptoms or if they worsen over time.